-The experienced San Bernardino car accident lawyers at our law practice have a long and successful track record of helping injured victims and their families obtain fair and full compensation for their losses.
-If you or a loved one has been injured in a San Bernardino car accident, please contact our San Bernardino personal injury attorneys for a free, comprehensive and confidential consultation.
+Bisnar Chase Personal Injury Attorneys has a long and successful track record of helping injured victims and their families obtain fair and full compensation for their losses.
+If you or a loved one has been injured in a San Bernardino car accident, please contact us using our contact form, or call our San Bernardino personal injury attorneys for a free, comprehensive and confidential consultation, at (800) 561-4887.

 San Bernardino Car Crashes

 According to California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), 203 people were killed and 7,915 were injured in San Bernardino County car accidents in the year 2010.
 In the City of San Bernardino, there were 15 traffic deaths and 1,011 injuries during that same year.
 Seven fatalities and 109 injuries were reported as a result of San Bernardino DUI crashes.

 The city of San Bernardino is the county seat of San Bernardino County.
 With more than 200,000 residents as of 2010, it is an Inland Empire anchor city.
 Attractions including the Coussoulis Arena, the Fox Performing Arts Center, the Robert V. Fullerton Museum of Art, the Heritage House and the San Bernardino Railroad and History Museum, are some of the many reasons to travel to this beautiful city.